MaibornWolff/dcos-hivemq/README.md

 2. Setup minidcos as per instructions or use your existing cluster
 3. Install dcosdev and setup an asset repository https://github.com/mesosphere/dcosdev
 3. Run `dcosdev java build` to build the modified scheduler
-4. Run `dcosdev up` in /framwork to upload the resources
+4. Run `dcosdev up` in /framework to upload the resources
 5. Install package

+## Features

 ### TLS